DMT: Dynamic Mutual Training for Semi-Supervised Learning: Preliminaries

 To address pseudo label noise, self-training methods adopt prediction confidence as noise indicator, i.e. selecting high confidence pseudo labels.
 The simplest policy is confidence thresholding, where only pseudo labels with confidence higher than a fixed threshold are selected \cite{lee2013pseudo}.
 Zou et al. further use different thresholds for each class \cite{cbst}.
 Hung et al. consider the confidence of a specialized two-class discriminator to discriminate between real and fake (wrong) labels \cite{hung}.
 Although noise rate is roughly lower when confidence is higher, it is difficult to attain sufficiently clean pseudo labels without discarding a large portion of unlabeled data (Fig. \ref{fig2}), proved by observations on semantic segmentation tasks \cite{hung} where only $27\% \sim 36\%$ pixels can be pseudo-labeled without performance degradation on PASCAL VOC 2012 and \cite{crst} where they only use $30\% \sim 50\%$ pseudo labels on Cityscapes.
 This goes against the purpose of semi-supervised learning, which is using rather than discarding unlabeled data.
 By contrast, we define different weights to samples instead of discarding them.

 Other than wasting unlabeled data, selected pseudo labels still have some noise.
 This is particularly troublesome for online self-training.
 Because modern networks are trained with random and heavy data augmentation and the model in training changes after each parameter update, its predictions and errors also change.
 The change of errors can be extremely confusing when a model keeps minimizing entropy (fitting) on new errors, resulting in self-error accumulation throughout training.
 For offline self-training, although self-errors remain an obstacle, it is not as severe as that in online self-training, since the pseudo label errors are fixed throughout training.

-However, there is always the same dilemma: a model cannot possibly correct itself, except for ignoring some uncertain predictions.
-Thus, we introduce a new viewpoint from inter-model disagreement as illustrated in Fig. \ref{fig3}.
-Since it is possible to use one model to correct another, and obviously different models with sufficient disagreement between them are less likely to make the same mistakes, especially the same high-confidence mistakes.
+However, there is always the same dilemma: a model can hardly correct itself.
+We introduce a new viewpoint from the inter-model disagreement, since it is possible to use one model to correct another.
+We assume that a same mistake made by different models simultaneously is not very likely, and the chances of different models all predicting the wrong class with high confidence are even less likely.
+In our proposed method, we quantify the disagreement between different models' predictions, allowing models to supervise each other with a disagreement re-weighted loss function.
+The proposed loss emphasizes on learning high-confidence agreements, effectively circumventing this dilemma.